 To support this, over at Fertility Friend, they did a survey of 93,184 charts where women were tracking their periods, ovulation, and/or temperatures and found the following statistics:

 17 percent of women received a false negative as a result of testing too early, but an impressive 40.7 percent test too early overall with most testing 10 days past ovulation (DPO) or roughly 4 days before a missed period.
 The average DPO for a positive pregnancy test is 13.6 days, a whooping half a day before a missed period for most ladies.
 As you can see from the chart above, even a few days make a huge difference.

-This data also correlates with a 2014 retroactive look at pregnancy test accuracy studies published in the National Library of Medicine from 1960 to 2013. hCG levels were found to not exceed 10 mIU/ml (the common suggested sensitivity of many home tests) until 10 to 12 days after ovulation or 2 to 4 days before a missed period.
+This data also correlates with a 2014 retroactive look at pregnancy test accuracy studies published in the National Library of Medicine from 1960 to 2013. hCG levels were found not to exceed 10 mIU/ml (the commonly suggested sensitivity of many home tests) until 10 to 12 days after ovulation or 2 to 4 days before a missed period.
 Further, the study also found that the majority of home tests were not actually able to detect levels this low, and when they were, home-users often misread the tests (squinters).
 25 mIU/ml was a more common sensitivity level.
 A level not reached until 12 to 14 days after ovulation (around the time of a missed period.)
 The suggestion based on this data was that a test should not be taken earlier than 4 days before a missed period.